 So closely attuned are each to the other that a heavily shaded seedling may receive a nutrient boost from its taller neighbours.
 And, in perhaps the ultimate act of altruism, as death approaches trees may choose to support life by transmitting their resources to surrounding organisms.

-Seen from this perspective the woodland canopy is less a ceiling that marks the limit of competition for light and more of an enclosing shelter for all the life within.
-Why was this such surprising news?
-Perhaps it is because we have stepped so far out of our own natural networks that competition is the only way we know.
+Seen from this perspective, the woodland canopy is less of a ceiling marking the competition for light and more of an all encompassing shelter feeding the life below.
+Yet this more nuanced understanding of how woodland organisms co-operate came as a surprise.
+Is it because we have stepped so far out of our own natural networks that competition is the only way we know?
 Trees have much to teach us all.